Neighborhood Contrastive Learning for Scientific Document Representations with Citation Embeddings: Methodology

 \subsection{Sampling Strategies}

 As described in \cref{ssec:CGEmbeddings} and \cref{ssec:neg_pos_sampling}, our approach improves upon the method by \citet{Cohan2020}.
-Therefore, we reuse their sampling parameters (5 triples per query paper) and then further optimize our methods' hyperparameters.
-For example, to train the triplet loss, we generate the same amount of $(\queryVector, \positiveVector, \negativeVector)$ triples per query paper as SPECTER \cite{Cohan2020}.
+Therefore, we reuse their sampling parameters (5 triplets per query paper) and then further optimize our methods' hyperparameters.
+For example, to train the triplet loss, we generate the same amount of $(\queryVector, \positiveVector, \negativeVector)$ triplets per query paper as SPECTER \cite{Cohan2020}.
 To be precise, this means we generate $\positiveCount{=}5$ positives (as explained in \cref{ssec:neg_pos_sampling}).
 We also generate 5 negatives, three easy negatives $\easyNegativeCount{=}3$ and two hard negatives $\hardNegativeCount{=}2$, as described in \cref{ssec:neg_pos_sampling}.

-Below, we describe four strategies (I-IV) for sampling triplets.
-These either sample neighboring papers from citation embeddings (I-II), by random sampling (III), or using both strategies (IV).
+Below, we describe three strategies (I-III) for sampling triplets.
+These either sample neighboring papers from citation embeddings (I), by random sampling (II), or using both strategies (III).
 For each strategy, let $c'$ be the number of samples for either positives $\positiveCount$, easy negatives $\easyNegativeCount$, or hard negatives $\hardNegativeCount$.

 \paragraph{Citation Graph Embeddings:} We train a graph embedding model $f_c$ on citations extracted from the Semantic Scholar Open Research Corpus \citep[S2ORC; ][]{Lo2020} to get citation embeddings $C$.
 We utilize PyTorch BigGraph \cite{Lerer2019}, which allows for training on large graphs with modest hardware requirements.
 The resulting graph embeddings perform well using the default training settings from \citet{Lerer2019}, but given more computational resources, careful tuning may produce even better-performing embeddings.
 Nonetheless, we conducted a narrow parameter search based on link prediction -- see Appendix~\ref{ssec:graph-evaluation}.